Debra Fine & The Fine Art of Small Talk

 The first step in primary collection regardless of whether it’s a standard interview, elicitation or some combination is preparation.
 Do your homework.
 Find out about the person you will talk to, even if it’s a cold call.
 At the very least, you know their profession and their industry, which will help you develop reasons why they would want to talk with you, and more importantly, share!
 Do not skimp on this upfront time.
 Often conversations and interviews don’t go as planned.
 If you have done your preparation, you can more easily be flexible and go with plans b, c or d!

-As you prepare for your collection project, think about what it is you will share and NOT share before you pick up the phone or attend that trade show.
+As you prepare for your collection project, think about what it is you will share and NOT share before you pick up the telephone or attend that trade show.

 Think about why people will be motivated to share with you based on who they are: their profession, personal issues, politics, predisposition, and emotional intelligence.
 Be sensitive as to how they like to be communicated with based on how they come across in those first few seconds of the call or the meeting, and alter your communication style accordingly to a dominant, expressive, conscientious or amicable type.
 Recognize that people may change their practice and predisposition when they are under stress.